Pickra/programmyTools/gitStuff.md

 Once the merge is done, your terminal will ask you to put in a message about the merge, but you can ignore it and just `:q!`, to get out.
 And the *merge conflict* is over!!

 ##### I have a bunch of commits on this branch and I don't want to fix the the same merge conflict 20 times...
-- `git rebase -i HEAD~the-number-of-commits-you-want-to-squash-into-one-commit`
+- `git rebase -i HEAD~the-number-of-commits-you-want-to-squash`
 -  `git merge --abort`, when your rebase goes wrong and you just want to get out of there.

 ##### How to be a time lord